HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Background

 where \(u_i(t)\) is the membrane potential, \( I_i(t) \triangleq R~\sum_j w_{ij}a_j (t) \) represents the input and is defined as the sum of the pre-synaptic currents; \( w_{ij} \) represents the synaptic weight from neuron \(j\) to \(i\); \( V_{th}^i(t) \) is the firing threshold of neuron \(i\) at time \(t\).
 Neuron \(i\)'s postsynaptic spike train is:

 where $\delta(\cdot)$ is the Dirac function, and \(t_i^f\) is a postsynaptic spike time.
+With \( \tau_s \) denoting the synaptic time constant, the evolution of the generated postsynaptic current (PSC) \(a_j(t)\) is described by:

 The LIF model uses a constant firing threshold.
-Generalized LIF (GLIF) models employ a tunable threshold with short-term memory, which increases with every emitted output spike, and subsequently decays exponentially back to the baseline threshold \cite{Allen, bellec2018long, bellec2020solution, teeter2018generalized}.
-However, these models neither consider adversarial robustness nor provides mechanisms to discern ``abnormal" neural activity from “normal" activity.
+Generalized LIF (GLIF) models employ a tunable threshold with short-term memory, which increases with every emitted output spike, and subsequently decays exponentially back to the baseline threshold \citep{Allen, bellec2018long, bellec2020solution, teeter2018generalized}.
+However, these models neither consider adversarial robustness nor provide mechanisms to discern "abnormal" from "normal" neural activity.